BenJenkyn/PythonExpenseTracker/README.md

 # PythonExpenseTracker
-An Expense Tacker Built with Python
+An Expense Tracker Built with Python